PrineetKaur/AI-Doc-Pipeline/Docs/README.md

 ### Questions it Answers

-- Why deterministic generation before AI?
+- _Why deterministic generation before AI?_
-- Why introduce AI as an enhancement layer?
+- _Why introduce AI as an enhancement layer?_
-- Why include a mock AI provider?
+- _Why include a mock AI provider?_
-- Why use provider abstraction?
+- _Why use provider abstraction?_
-- Why introduce input adapters?
+- _Why introduce input adapters?_
-- Why wasn't the pipeline decoupled in Phase 1?
+- _Why wasn't the pipeline decoupled in Phase 1?_
-- Why introduce an `InputFactory`?
+- _Why introduce an InputFactory?_
-- Why prioritize these documentation adapters?
+- _Why prioritize these documentation adapters?_
-- Why evolve the architecture incrementally?
+- _Why evolve the architecture incrementally?_

 ### When to Read